scale-it/algo-builder/docs/testing-teal.md

   Full mocha test with more transactions can be found [here](../packages/runtime/test/integration/escrow-account.ts).

   #### Delegated Signuature Account

 Let's try to execute a transaction where a user (say `john`) will use delegated signature based on a stateless smart contract logic.
-TEAL code can be found [here](../packages/runtime/test/fixtures/basic-teal/assets/basic.teal).
+We will use a TEAL code from our [asset test](../packages/runtime/test/fixtures/basic-teal/assets/basic.teal).
-  - First let's set up the state: initialize accounts, get the logic signature for escrow using `runtime.getLogicSig()` function, sign logic signature with john's secret key and set up runtime (snippet from mocha test is also provided below).
+  - As before we start with preparing the runtime.
+We use `runtime.getLogicSig(getProgram('escrow.teal'), [])` to create a logic signature.
     ```
     const john = new StoreAccount(initialHolding);
     const bob = new StoreAccount(initialHolding)